 2. Apple Picking

-Apple picking is a classic fall activity, and Julian is the place to hand-select the apples you’ll take home.
+Apple picking is a classic fall activity, and this charming Southern Californian town is the place to hand-select the apples you’ll take home.
 The season for apple picking is short and can change from year to year, so be sure to call ahead to check availability.

 Apple Starr Orchard